getmeemaw/meemaw/docs/docs/how-does-it-work.md

 ## Other flows

 ### Add device
 Meemaw allows you to add additional devices.
 This creates redundancy.
-If the user looses access to one device, he can use another one.
-Similarly, if the server looses all its data, the user can recover his wallet based on two devices.
+If the user loses access to one device, he can use another one.
+Similarly, if the server loses all its data, the user can recover his wallet based on two devices.
 [Read more](/docs/multi-device)

 ### Backup
 Another way to add shares is to download a backup file.
-This allows the user to recover his wallet based on that backup file and the server share, even if the user looses access to all his devices.
-If the server looses all its data, the user can recover his wallet based on the backup file and another device.
+This allows the user to recover his wallet based on that backup file and the server share, even if the user loses access to all his devices.
+If the server loses all its data, the user can recover his wallet based on the backup file and another device.
 [Read more](/docs/multi-device)

 ## Technical implementation